Canon M6 vs Fujifilm X-T10

-The Canon EOS M6 and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in February 2017 and May 2015.
+The Canon EOS M6 and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in February 2017 and May 2015.
 Both the M6 and the X-T10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably larger (29 percent) than the Canon M6.
 However, the X-T10 is slightly lighter (2 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the X-T10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |3.||Canon M6 Mark II||120 mm||70 mm||49 mm||408 g||305||n||Aug 2019||849||ebay.com|